coleenquadros/configuration/docs/app-sre/design-docs/jenkins-reboot.md

 doing a call to the `/safeExit` endpoint of the REST API and waiting for ongoing jobs to finish.
 After that we can reboot the world.

-We will rely on systemd to do all the coordination work for us without blocking Ansible.
+The easiest way to achieve this is letting the controller handle the reboot of all nodes.
+We will rely on the controller's systemd to do all the coordination work for us without blocking Ansible.

 We will isolate this intervention inside its own `target`, called `jenkins-reboot.target`.
 This way we can trigger the reboot of all